impagina/grav-plugin-git-publishing/README.md

 - For the images, I need the relative path to the markdown file "defining" the book.
 I can get the `$page->media()->path()`, but that's an absolute path.
 - For the links, I need the latest item in the route.
 - Now, the markdown files are correctly rendered, but the code is still of bad quality.
+- Run `composer install` to get the development code for Grav and be able to write and run my own tests.
+- Follow `tests/unit/Grav/Common/Markdown/ParsedownTest.php` and create a sample test script that can be run in a similar way as `composer test tests/unit/Grav/Common/Markdown/ParsedownTest::testAttributeLinks`
+- it is possible to add the routes in `config/plugins/git-publishing.yaml` and then query them with `$this->config->get('plugins.git-publishing.routes')`.

+further steps:
+- ricardo says that i can add templates from the plugins "but i'll need a method to add the template"

 ### Things to be explored